 Computer vision has evolved from a research curiosity into a mature enterprise technology.
 The shift happened when deep learning — specifically convolutional neural networks (CNNs) and, more recently, vision transformers — made it possible to achieve human-level accuracy on visual recognition tasks without manually engineering features.
 Today, the core capabilities that matter for business applications fall into several categories: image classification (is this product defective or not?), object detection (where are the items on this shelf?), semantic segmentation (which pixels belong to the road versus the sidewalk?), optical character recognition (what does this invoice say?), and pose estimation (is this worker wearing proper safety equipment?).

-The most common implementation failures are not technical — they are operational.
+The most common implementation failures are not technical — they are operational, and they mirror the broader pattern we see in why enterprise AI pilots fail to reach production.
 Teams underestimate the importance of data quality: blurry images, inconsistent lighting, and inadequate labeling produce unreliable models regardless of how sophisticated the architecture is.
 They also underestimate the integration challenge: a computer vision model that detects defects is useless if the production line has no mechanism to act on that detection in real time.
+McKinsey's State of AI 2025 found that only 39% of organizations attribute any EBIT impact to AI — meaning the majority see no measurable bottom-line effect — and in vision projects the gap is almost always the unglamorous plumbing between detection and action, not the model accuracy.
 Successful deployments treat computer vision as a systems problem, not a model problem.

 Retail is another high-impact area.
-Companies like Astana Group operate large-format stores where shelf compliance, inventory counting, and customer flow analysis are operationally critical.
-Computer vision automates what currently requires teams of merchandisers walking aisles with clipboards.
-The technology can verify planogram compliance, detect out-of-stock conditions, and analyze foot traffic patterns — all from existing security camera feeds.
+Companies like Astana Group operate large-format stores where shelf-availability analytics, inventory counting, queue measurement, and loss prevention are operationally critical.
+Computer vision automates what currently requires teams of merchandisers walking aisles with clipboards: it verifies planogram compliance, detects out-of-stock conditions, measures checkout queue length to trigger staffing alerts, and supports loss-prevention by flagging unusual activity at self-checkout and exits — all from existing security camera feeds.
+Manufacturing quality control is the adjacent opportunity for the country's growing processing and FMCG plants, where vision-based inspection catches surface defects, fill-level errors, and mislabeling at line speed.

 Agriculture, a growing sector with government support, uses computer vision for crop health monitoring, yield estimation, and livestock management.
-Given Kazakhstan's vast agricultural land, satellite and drone imagery analyzed by CV models enables precision farming at a scale that manual inspection cannot achieve.
-Document processing is a cross-industry opportunity: banks, government agencies, and logistics companies handle millions of documents annually — invoices, customs declarations, identity documents — where OCR and intelligent document processing can dramatically reduce manual data entry.
+Given Kazakhstan's vast agricultural land, satellite and drone imagery analyzed by CV models enables precision farming — counting and tracking herds, detecting crop stress, and estimating yield — at a scale that manual inspection cannot achieve.
+Document and identity processing is the cross-industry workhorse: banks running KYC onboarding, the eGov ecosystem, and logistics companies handle millions of documents annually — invoices, customs declarations, identity documents — where OCR and intelligent document processing dramatically reduce manual data entry.
+According to Grand View Research, the global machine vision market was valued at roughly $20 billion in 2024 and is projected to reach $41.7 billion by 2030, growing at a 13% compound annual rate, with industrial inspection and security/surveillance among the fastest-expanding segments — the exact use cases that dominate the Kazakhstan and Central Asian opportunity.
+Most of these projects sit squarely inside our AI & Automation work, and the patterns for moving them from a successful pilot into daily operations are the same ones we apply when deploying AI agents across an enterprise.

 With modern transfer learning techniques, you can fine-tune a pre-trained model for a specific use case with as few as 200-500 well-annotated images.
 The critical factor is annotation quality and representativeness, not raw volume.
 Images should cover the full range of real-world variation: different lighting conditions, angles, backgrounds, and edge cases.
 For highly specialized industrial applications requiring near-zero error rates, 2,000-10,000 images typically provide sufficient coverage.
 Starting with a smaller, high-quality dataset and iterating based on production performance is more effective than collecting massive datasets upfront.